etrangere/pib/README.md

 Additional Notes:
 - For Chrome browser, add the extension "Allow access to local files" for accessing PDFs and other local files.For other browsers check for similar extentions.
+- If you see "X-Frame-Options deny" errors, try to install these extensions:
+  - Chrome: "Ignore X-Frame headers" extension
+  - Firefox: "Ignore X-Frame-Options Header" extension
+  - Edge: "X-Frame-Bypass" extension
+  - If none of these work, use the Embedded Server of PIB, but this time you need to place all resource files inside the PIB resources folder - it will serve only files inside this folder, not all files from PC, so it's preferable to try extensions to be able to add any file from PC to PIB.
+Users can add parallel PIB folders with no problem - each folder will automatically start its own instance of the server.
+Note: Pay attention to permissions - you may need to add sudoers permissions to the user or execute the command manually from the terminal.
+Check the server section for specific permission requirements.

 - All office files must be placed in Google Drive with a shared URL, which can then be added as a "resource" using the resource button.
 - Localhost must be configured with a web server like Apache.
 - Prepare the Trello account token and key in one URL and add it in the "Configuration" menu.